chatox/networks-science-course/practicum/as03_pagerank.md

 A .zip or .tar.gz file containing your code and report.

-The code should contain the Python notebook that you created.
-In this practice it is important that you **do not duplicate code**.
-Use functions instead.
+The code should contain the Python notebook that you created: just one notebook with multiple cells, not multiple notebooks.

+:warning: **Do not duplicate code: use functions instead.**

 The report should contain: